darkryh/NoMoreAdsOnMyWebViewPlayer/README.md

 # NoMoreAdsOnMyWebViewPlayer

 It's an Android Library that permit custom properties and remove ads from embed websites using WebView:
-- Removed ads from the webview
+- Removed ads from the webview ✔
-- Add a custom blocker for the user (To-do)
+- Add a custom blocker for the user ✔
 - Add a metadata capture for every website that blocks (To-do)

 ## Supported Websites